Austinuc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3-paths | Counts the numbers of dirs in the PATH variable by splitting the string returned with a delimiter 4-global_variables | Lists environment variables 5-local_variables | List all local variables, environmet variables and functions
+3-paths | Counts the numbers of dirs in the PATH variable by splitting the string returned with a delimiter 4-global_variables | Lists environment variables 5-local_variables | List all local variables, environmet variables and functions 6-create_local_variable | Creates a local variable of Name: BEST and Value: School